 CHAM Program Manager-Tasha Hotch firstname.lastname@example.org

-Tasha received a Bachelor’s in Technical Management from DeVry University.
-She is currently working on an MBA with a specialization in Project Managment.
+Tasha received a Bachelor's degree in Technical Management, and a Masters in Business with a specialization in Project Managment.
 She is Tlingit from the village Klukwan, in Southeast Alaska.
 She has more than a decade of experience working in the tribal health system.
 Some projects she’s participated in prior to joining CHAP Statewide Services were the Cerner implementation at ANTHC and the Manager Training Series.
 Tasha is also an adjunct professor with UAF, this permits those who go through her manager course the ability to apply for University credit.
 She also provides staff support to the Community Health Aide Association.
 Tasha has been with CHAP since 2014.